MOON TALK - Part 2

 These meditations are best done around the exact time of the New and Full Moon.
 If that is not possible, within 6 hours: before Full Moon is preferable, and after New Moon.
 Keep a journal handy; your experience may be clear at the time but is easily forgotten.
 You might like to create a special Moon Journal for the purpose.
 A minimum of 15 minutes is recommended, but allow as much time as you need, as it is important not to rush.

 Preparation for both meditations

 Create a beautiful, clean space without clutter or interruptions.
 Light a candle if you wish.
 Sit cross-legged on the floor, or in an upright chair with your feet touching the ground.
 Place your hands in your lap, fingers interlinked, with thumb-tips touching.
 Your arms make a Moon circle.
 Become aware of your breathing, and allow due time for yourself to settle into quietude.
 From your coccyx, your tailbone, stretches a beam of soft light, like a tail, which connects you to the very centre of the Earth.
 Feel yourself supported.
 Now sense the top of your head, where a beam of soft light connects you upward to the celestial realms.
-Rest in the grounded spaciousness and earthy clarity available in your own unique heaven/earth connection.
+Rest in the grounded spaciousness and earthy clarity available from within your own unique heaven/earth connection.
 Know that you belong in Life, and are nourished.